Faculty Resources

 LOCATION: The Tower, 7th Floor, Center for Learning Innovation Conference Room

-This first symposium will be limited to Illinois Tech instructors and staff as presentations might address assessments and grading.
+This first symposium was limited to Illinois Tech instructors and staff as presentations might address assessments and grading.

 AGENDA